voidshard/igor/README.md

   What Igor uses to actually run tasks.
 Igor handles telling the queue *when* to run something and leaves the queue to work out *how* to run it.
 Igor also leaves other details like retrying & batching / aggregation to the queue too.
-  The queue currently used is [asynq](https://github.com/hibiken/asynq) which supports [aggregation!](https://github.com/hibiken/asynq/wiki/Task-aggregation)
+  The queue currently used is [asynq](https://github.com/hibiken/asynq) which supports [aggregation!](https://github.com/hibiken/asynq/wiki/Task-aggregation) (as all task queues should *ahem*).

 * [API](/pkg/api/interface.go)

   The functionality provided by Igor to external clients.
-For those wishing to keep things in native Go you'll probably want the [api service](/pkg/api/service.go) with provides the ability to Register() tasks with the underlying queue.
+For those wishing to keep things in native Go you'll probably want the [api service](/pkg/api/service.go) with provides the ability to Register() handlers with the underlying queue.

 * [HTTP](/pkg/api/http/)